-This green chile chicken soup is the result.
+This green chilli chicken soup is the result.
 It came out fairly spicy, which we love, but if your family is sensitive to spicy food, you can halve the amount of jalapeno or just leave it out altogether.

 Spicy Green Chile Chicken Soup